Open-call Symposia

 organizer

-Takashi Yamamoto (Hiroshima University), Yuriko Osakabe (Tokyo Institute of Technology)
+Takashi Yamamoto (Hiroshima University), Yuriko Osakabe (Institute of Science Tokyo)

 Detail